When To Go To Hospital In Labor For C-section? | Essential Guidance

 The Basics of Labor

-During early labor, contractions may be irregular and mild.
-This stage is often manageable at home with techniques like breathing exercises or warm baths.
-However, as contractions become more regular and painful, it’s essential to start considering a trip to the hospital.
+During the early phase, contractions may be irregular and mild, often manageable at home with breathing exercises or warm baths.
+As contractions become more regular and painful, it’s essential to start considering a trip to the hospital.

 Recognizing Signs of Labor

 The body provides several signals indicating that labor is approaching or has begun.
-Some key signs include:
+Key signs include:

 Understanding these signs can help gauge when it’s time to head to the hospital.